Casa da Ínsua: History

 An earlier Casa da Ínsua once stood on this site, commissioned by João de Albuquerque e Castro, Alcaide-Mo of Sabugal, from which the chapel and the terrace have survived, albeit with later alterations.

-The present house was built in the second half of the eighteenth century at the behest of Luís de Albuquerque de Melo Pereira e Cáceres, Captain-General of Mato Grosso and Cuiabá ([razil).
+The present house was built in the second half of the eighteenth century at the behest of Luís de Albuquerque de Melo Pereira e Cáceres, Captain-General of Mato Grosso and Cuiabá (Brazil).
 The project is believed to have been entrusted to the architect José Francisco de Paiva, to whom it is attributed by analogy with other known works of his.

 The estate was transmitted through successive generations under the system of morgadio, that is, an entail ensuring inheritance by the family's firstborn, without the possibility of sale.
 The Casa da Ínsua, however, constituted a particular case, as the inheritance was passed from uncles to nephews, provided the latter remained unmarried.

 At the entrance to the house there remain two cannons, dated 1776 and 1793, which were used in the Battle of Bussaco during the Peninsular War.

 In the nineteenth century, the palace underwent improvements directed by the Italian architect Nicola Bigaglia, who, in addition to designing the courtyard fountain and the estate gates, also adapted the house to the comforts and modern amenities demanded by the “century of progress.”

 The estate housed the only ice factory in the region, a hydroelectric generator, and agricultural units which are still in operation today, such as wine cellars and presses.

 The house was still owned in 1969 by the engineer João de Albuquerque de Melo Pereira e Cáceres.
 In 1970, however, a fire destroyed the extensive library amassed by Luís de Albuquerque de Melo Pereira e Cáceres, resulting in the loss of a vast collection of documentation relating to eighteenth-century Brazil.

 João de Albuquerque's great-nephew, Vicente de Olazábal y Brito e Cunha, son of the Counts of Arbelaiz in Spain, inherited the property.

 Although still family-owned, the Casa da Ínsua is today operated as a luxury hotel by the Paradores of Spain.